thoughtspot/thoughtspot.github.io/_admin/ts-cloud/embrace.md

 - [Oracle ADW]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-adw.html)
 - [Starburst]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-starburst.html)

-{% include note.html content="Databrix is in beta and disabled by default.
+{% include note.html content="Databricks is in beta and disabled by default.
 To enable either of these features, contact ThoughtSpot Support." %}

 ## How it works